m-pilia/disptools/README.md

 + [scipy](https://github.com/scipy/scipy) ([pypi package](https://pypi.org/pypi/scipy))
 + [SimpleITK](https://github.com/SimpleITK/SimpleITK) ([pypi package](https://pypi.org/pypi/SimpleITK))

-Build dependencies are a standard C99 compiler (tested with gcc 7.3 on Linux, mingw-w64 7.2 on Windows 10), [CMake](https://cmake.org/), the [numpy](https://pypi.python.org/pypi/numpy) and the [setuptools](https://pypi.python.org/pypi/setuptools) packages. [scikit-build](https://pypi.python.org/pypi/scikit-build) may be required to build the other Python dependencies.
+Build dependencies are a standard C compiler (tested with gcc 8.2 on Linux, mingw-w64 7.2 and MSVC 19 on Windows 10), [CMake](https://cmake.org/), the [numpy](https://pypi.python.org/pypi/numpy) and the [setuptools](https://pypi.python.org/pypi/setuptools) packages. [scikit-build](https://pypi.python.org/pypi/scikit-build) may be required to build the other Python dependencies.

 Some optional dependencies are required only for a limited set of features, and the package should build and run without them:
 + [itk](https://github.com/InsightSoftwareConsortium/ITK) ([pypi package](https://pypi.org/project/itk)): for `disptools.drawing.sitk_to_itk`